 Actual Size of Dimensional Lumber

-Most softwood lumber sold at the lumber yard is dimensional lumber.
+Most softwood lumber sold at the lumber yard or home improvement store is dimensional lumber, such as pine or Douglas fir.
 Dimensional lumber is lumber that has been dried and milled to standard dimensions and is most commonly used for framing and construction.

 Dimensional lumber is sold using what is referred to as the nominal dimensions of a board.
 These are the dimensions of the board before it’s been dried and milled.
 The actual sizes of a board are smaller than that.

-For example, a 2 x 4 board is actually 1 1/2″ x 3 1/2″.
-The board is advertised and sold using the nominal dimensions, which are a bit larger than the actual size.
+For example, a 2×4 board is actually 1 1/2″ x 3 1/2″.
+The board is advertised and sold using nominal dimensions, which are a bit larger than the actual dimensions.

 |Nominal Size||Actual Size (inches)||Actual Size (mm)|